 Moreover, he will trim away excess skin from the lower abdomen area to enhance the contoured appearance.
 The belly button might also be repositioned if needed – after looking at the quality and quantity of loose skin, along with the laxity of abdominal muscle after the procedure.

-All of these points would be discussed with our patients during the consultation to keep them informed and well prepared, prior to the procedure.
 Another incision would need to be made around the belly button, which will also reposition the belly button to match the old navel position.

+All of these points are discussed with our patients during the consultation period to keep them informed and well prepared, leading into the procedure.

 If however, there is only a small, saggy fold of skin to be removed, and the patient has stronger abdominal muscles, then there would be just one lower abdominal incision needed, without moving the belly button.
 This technique is commonly called a ‘mini tummy tuck’ as described above.